realityforge/planet_quake/README.md

   * Compile baseq3a from EC directly to WASM and load asynchronously, https://github.com/emscripten-core/emscripten/wiki/Linking
   * Switching renderers to WebGL 1/OpenGL 1/ES 1+2, closer with dlopen work
   * Alternate chat server integration, discord and telegram
-  * Extra UI menus with multiQVM, for voting on maps and bitcoin setup
+  * Extra UI menus with multiQVM, for voting on maps and bitcoin setup, Multiple map loader in parallel with teleport switch, Instant replay
   * Use com_journal instead of index.json (or manifest.json in quakejs)
   * Download files using offsets out of pk3 files, like streaming a part of the zip file, add this to native dedicated server and UDP downloads, this won't work on Google CDN because there is no accept-ranges support with compression
-  * Multiple map loader in parallel with teleport switch
-  * Instant replay
   * HTML and CSS menu renderer
   * URL state management for accessing menus and for connecting to a server, i.e. https://quake.games?connect%20address using the [History API pushstate](https://caniuse.com/?search=pushstate)
   * Language agnostic events API for writing new cgames/games/uis in other languages like Python, JavaScript, Lua